bahamat/cf-primer/slides.md

 This goes for any distro that is based on another distro.
 The "parent" classes will be also defined.

-# Use classes to control flow
+# Use Classes to Control Flow

     bundle agent apache_config {
       files: